benjithaimmortal/monjibram/_posts/2020-06-01-indexed-arrays-make-me-happy.md

 {% endhighlight %}

-So that's pretty much how I made [this blog index]({% link blog/index.html %}).
+That's pretty much how I made [this blog index]({% link blog/index.html %}).
 I was using Ruby at the time, but it is a very common part of my day-to-day.

 {% highlight rb linenos %}
 if paginator.total_pages > 1        # start thinking about pages of results